SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 For more information and to see examples of cases with associated value types, see :ref:`Enumerations_AssociatedValues`.

-Enumerations can a recursive structure, that is, they can have cases with associated values that are instances of the enumeration type itself.
+Enumerations can have a recursive structure, that is, they can have cases with associated values that are instances of the enumeration type itself.
 However, instances of enumeration types have value semantics,